 Dr. Nall has been an “allergy fellow” at the University of Louisville Medical School since he finished his residency there in the 1960s.He also is a diplomat of the American Board of Pediatrics and a diplomat of the American Board of Allergy and Clinical Immunology.

 He grew up in Ashland, Ky., graduating from Millersburg Military Institute in 1956.
 Soon thereafter, he began his undergraduate studies at the University of Kentucky where he graduated with a Bachelor of Science Degree in anatomy and physiology in 1960.

-Dr. Tzanetos is from Buckhorn, Kentucky in rural Eastern Kentucky.
-He brings his small town roots to Kentuckiana Allergy by way of Yale, Vanderbilt and the University of Kentucky.
+Dr. Tzanetos, is from Buckhorn, Kentucky in Eastern Kentucky.
+He brings his small town roots to Kentuckiana Allergy by way of Yale, Vanderbilt, and the University of Kentucky.